gmallory3/US-State-Geocode/readme.md

 <img src="https://github.com/gmallory3/US-State-Geocode/tree/master/resources/DB_setup_img_001.png" width="48">

-Run code by:
-1. TBD
+###Run:
+1. In a terminal, run `python app.py`
+2. Now that the API is running, go to a website such as `http://localhost:4996/api/v1/find_state/3535 Piedmont Rd NE, Atlanta, GA 30305` or use an API testing tool such as Postman to check it out!

-Design Notes:
+###Design Notes:
-1. Using postgres.app as the database manager.
-2. It comes with Postgres and PostGIS extension.
-3. It also has a tool to import shape files into a PostGIS-enabled database called shp2pgsql
+1. External application Postgres.app used for it's simple setup.
+2. External library Flask chosen for it's common use in industry.

-Possible Future Extensions:
+###Possible (and necessary?)
+Future Extensions:
 * Swagger documentation
-* Define tests in postman sandbox
+* Define API Test suite in Postman sandbox
-* Containerize with Docker (potentially including DB instance as well)
+* Containerize with Docker (potentially including DB instance or DB setup script & maintenance tools such as Flyway as well)
 * Street View Publish API could give image of the address as API endpoint
+* Longitude and Latitude can be reversed into an address easily with Geocoding API
+* Status messages, logging, testing can all be improved.

 You can read more about Google's Geocoding API here: https://developers.google.com/maps/documentation/geocoding/intro